 Types of Roofing Scams

-Honest, trustworthy, and reliable roofing contractors are having a hard time with the bad reputations left behind from scammers.
-Scammers have been taking advantage of customers for years with old and new schemes, people entrust their money with contractors who say they’ll do one thing but do another.
-It seems that nowadays all you ever see associated with roofing is people getting scammed and scammers going to jail for their crimes, its making it difficult for good honest contractors to get work.
-Today well share some stories and scams these people use and how you can steer clear from it.
+Honest, trustworthy, and reliable roofing contractors are having a difficult time dealing with the bad reputations left behind by scammers posing as roofing contractors.
+These scammers have been taking advantage of customers for years with many different types of schemes.
+People entrust their hard earned money with contractors who say they’ll do one thing but don’t follow through with their promises.
+Nowadays, it seems that all you see associated with roofing and roofing contractors, even in the Albany, Ny area is people getting scammed and scammers going to jail for their crimes.
+It is making it difficult for reliable and quality roofing contractors to get work.
+We want to share some stories and scams these people use and how you can steer clear from them.

-There are other bad contractors dealing with roofing and home improvement scams, they will do the same thing as the other two scammers, but these will prey on senior citizens and single moms.
-They will target these groups of people because of the lack of knowledge and ability to take action if something happens.
-They will target some of these people because most will not question the authority of the contractor and have little to no knowledge of the scams associated with roofing and home improvement.
+There are also scam artists that will attempt to target a specific group of people like senior citizens or single mothers because of certain vulnerabilities.
+They will often times do the same thing as the other scammers in the previous scenarios.
+They will target these groups of people because of the lack of knowledge of construction and ability to take action if something happens.
+Many senior citizens will not question the authority and reliability of the contractor and have little to no knowledge of the scams associated with roofing and home improvement.
 People will often figure out they were scammed after a long period of time of leaving phone calls and no returns.

 How to Stay Alert

-When getting a roofing contractor take some precautions that will later provide you ease.
-Some steps that you can take when looking for a roofing and home improvement contractor is to look at their online presence.
-How long have they been in business for, if it’s only been a year stay clear from them?
-Usually if they’ve only been open for a year they have most likely don’t have a lot of reviews and business to sufficiently assess if their reputable.
-Check and look at the reviews they have on their business accounts like BBB or home advisor, most people will tell you how it is.
+When calling on a roofing contractor, it is crucial to take some precautions that will later provide you with a peace of mind.
+It is important, as a homeowner to do your research before contacting any roofing company.
+How long have they been in business for?
+If they have not been in business for long, do they have any references from work they have done?
+Usually if they’ve only been open for a year they have most likely don’t have a lot of reviews and business to sufficiently assess if they are a reputable company.
+Check and look at the reviews they have on their business accounts like the Better Business Bureau, Home Advisor, or Angie’s List. most people will tell you how it is.
 Look at their ratings and see if they are a good fit for your home improvement needs.

 Check and see if they have the proper insurance, that covers if the contractor gets hurt on the job the business will be able to take care of all their hospital bills instead of the home owner.
 This is usually the deal breaker when it comes to hiring a good contractor from bad.
 Usually the scammers will be set up with no insurance and having little to no history in the industry.
 Don’t just automatically agree to something you’re not comfortable with, let them know that you want to get another perspective.
 Do your research before doing anything, get to know who you’re getting in to work with.
 Don’t always assume everything will be done right, make sure you get everything u want done to be done.
 Leaving things out of contracts will leave you upset when these contractors don’t do what you assumed needed to be done.
 If a contractor makes u pay in full for a job that hasn’t been started yet that’s a sure sign of a scam.
 No one should pay in full, just a small down payment is needed to start a job.